How do you find low competition keywords with high traffic?

 Keyword difficulty is 55.11.
 It is good.

-Step 2: Click on ‘Overview’ tab under “Keyword Analysis.”
+Step 2: Click on the ‘Overview’ tab under “Keyword Analysis.”

-Step 3: Find Organic Search Results live update section and pay your close attention to top 10 results.
+Step 3: Find the Organic Search Results live update section and pay close attention to the top 10 results.

 QuickSprout, Semrush, and Questions and Answers site, Quora also rank on top 5 results.

 You can use Semrush’s backlinks tool to analyze inbound links.
-If there are not backlinks or have the least amount of quality backlinks, your blog could rank for that keyword.
+If there are no backlinks or have the least amount of quality backlinks, your blog could rank for that keyword.

 Step 4: Go to Buzzsumo.com and enter the keyword you are going to rank for.

-As you can see, most shared content are articles, not infographics.
+As you can see, most shared content is articles, not infographics.
 And Alexa’s article on Low Competition Keywords has got 121 total shares.

 In fact, most shared content from AppMasters.co is actually a podcast + YouTube video.

 99%+ of total shares are Facebook likes.
 We can assume that they are from either a Facebook page post or Facebook engagements from the posting page.